 I topped these with a delicious blueberry frosting thats made with freeze dried blueberries.
-But since sweet-tart blueberries and sharp, zesty lemon are a WINNING combination of flavors, you can also frost these cupcakes with lemon buttercream frosting or lemon cream cheese frosting.
+But since sweet-tart blueberries and sharp, zesty lemon are a WINNING combination of flavors, you can also frost these cupcakes with this whipped cream cheese frosting, lemon buttercream frosting or lemon cream cheese frosting.

 The difference between cupcakes and muffins

 Cupcakes and muffins are different because they are combined differently, have a different texture, and baked at different temperatures.

 Cupcakes are usually made using the creaming method where you cream butter and sugar together, add eggs, then alternate adding the dry and wet ingredients.
 This creates a light and fluffy texture because the butter and sugar creamed together form air pockets, and the flour absorbs the wet ingredients better this way.

 Muffins are made by just combining the wet and dry ingredients together, which results in a more dense baked good, though none the less delicious.

 Cupcakes are also baked at 350° usually for about 18-21 minutes always for the standard size.
 With muffins, you’ll start on a high temperature like 425° and then lower the temperature after a few minutes.
 This is what creates that classic domed effect a good muffin has!

 Lastly, cupcakes always have frosting, and muffins don’t.